-The Fine Grain and the Midrise sites use a perimeter block typology, defined by building envelopes (see 4.22 below).
+The Fine Grain and the Mid Rise Sites use a perimeter block typology and are defined by building envelopes.
 The building envelopes enable buildings constructed to these profiles to relate to each other and the street network.
+Their flexibility also enables a diverse range of uses to be accommodated.